-The Danish Energy Agency and Energinet, the Danish transmission system operator, publish catalogues containing data on technologies for Energy Plants.
-This current catalogue includes updates of a number of technologies which replace the corresponding chapters in the previous catalogue published in May 2012 with updates published in October 2013, January 2014 and March 2015.
+The Danish Energy Agency publishes catalogues containing data on technologies for Energy Plants.
+This current catalogue includes updates of a number of technologies which replace the corresponding chapters in the previous catalogue published jointly by the Danish Energy Agency and Energinet, the Danish Transmission System Operator, in May 2012 with updates published in October 2013, January 2014 and March 2015.
 The intention is that all technologies in the previous catalogue will be updated and represented in this catalogue.
 Also the catalogue will continuously be updated as technologies evolve, if data change significantly or if errors are found.
 All updates will be listed in the amendment sheet on the previous page and in connection with the relevant chapters, and it will always be possible to find the most recently updated version on the Danish Energy Agency's website.